tsmbookrep/time-series-models-companion/README.md

 cd <repository-folder>/Chapter-01
 ```

-The source files use paths relative to the chapter structure.
-A complete chapter folder can therefore be moved, copied, or cloned to another computer without modifying paths.
+The source files use paths relative to the model structure.
+A complete model folder can therefore be moved, copied, or cloned to another computer without modifying paths.

 ## Running a chapter